duggabe/gr-control/README.md

 ```
 python3 -u relay_sequencer.py
 ```
 5. The program displays the PUB and SUB socket addresses on the terminal.
-There is no user interface.
+There is no user interface per se.
+If the variable `_debug` is set to `1`, the program will display progress messages when it is performing the switching sequences.

 ### Receiver